enzolutions/generator-marionette-drupal/README.md

 Monitor when SASS files are modified to generate new CSS files.

-##ToDo##
+##ToDo

-- Update documentation for action, region, settings and form sub generators
+- [] Update documentation for action, region and form sub generators
-- Update documentation about list of commands implemented in grunt
+- [] Update documentation about list of commands implemented in grunt
-- Create RoadMap
+- [] Create RoadMap
-- Update Forms project to enable image fields
+- [] Update Forms project to enable image fields
-- Link form to Drupal POST actions and test the results
+- [] Link form to Drupal POST actions and test the results
-- Create Layout Scaffolding command
+- [] Create Layout Scaffolding command